Special administrative regions of China: Defunct SARs

 In the Republic of China (ROC) era between 1912 and 1949, the "special administrative regions" (特別行政區 (tèbié xíngzhèngqū)) were historically used to designate special areas by the Beiyang government, most of which were eventually converted into provinces by the Nationalist government in 1928.
-All were de facto suspended or abolished after the end of the Chinese Civil War, with the establishment of the People's Republic of China (PRC) and the ROC government's retreat to Taiwan (a former Japanese colony taken by the ROC in 1945 after World War II), but these continued to exist as provinces de jure.
+All were suspended or abolished after the end of the Chinese Civil War, with the establishment of the People's Republic of China (PRC) and the ROC government's retreat to Taiwan, but they continued to exist as provinces under ROC law.
 The regions were: